chennai-rains-rescue/rescue/README.md

 Example user Stories:

-(1) My friend's family is stranded at <this location>.
-This is their <ph number>, which is working on & off.
+(1) My friend's family is stranded at this location.
+This is their ph number, which is working on & off.
 There is not much water inside their house, but they cannot go out either and they have ran out of food.
 Where to post this info?

 (2) I'm working in a NGO.
 I want to know which areas are affected, and where relief help is minimal (or yet to be distributed) over the last 3 hours.

 3) I'm a volunteer relief worker.
 I want to know which NGOs/Service groups are looking for volunteers (within the last 8 hrs)

 4) I'm the manager at a NGO in-charge of procurement.
-I want to know what food/clothing/other materials I should be buying tomorrow, but I am not really sure what do people in the <xyz> locality want.
+I want to know what food/clothing/other materials I should be buying tomorrow, but I am not really sure what do people in the xyz locality want.
 How should I find it.

 Possible options include https://github.com/williamv/Flareteam & https://github.com/code-for-india/BhEEM